Ever wondered, can dogs eat asparagus?

 What does this mean?

-Well, boiling the asparagus in this case, will mean that water soluble minerals such Vitamin C and B Vitamins such as niacin, riboflavin, folic acid etc. will be lost to the water.
+Well, boiling the asparagus in this case, will mean that water-soluble minerals such as Vitamin C and B Vitamins such as niacin, riboflavin, folic acid, etc. will be lost to the water.

 In this manner, since there is no solvent present for the nutrients to be dissolved in, they can therefore be retained.

 However, some nutrition may still be lost owing to the development of water vapors during the steaming process.